FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Results and Discussion

 The radio detections from SGR J1935+2154 (Table~\ref{tab:radio_observations}) span a period of approximately 5 months during an active bursting phase of the Galactic magnetar wherein several radio pulses have been detected.
 The fast radio burst on 2020 April 28 (FRB 200428) was detected by both CHIME and STARE2 with fluence values many orders of magnitude greater than any radio signal ever detected.
 CHIME detected two components separated by $29$ ms, where the second component is temporally coincident with the STARE2 detection.
 These three independent signals are collectively identified as FRB 200428.
 For completeness they are included in Table~\ref{tab:radio_observations}.

-Given two independent detections of FRB 200428 in different wavelength bands, and assuming the burst is of Gaussian spectral shape, one obtains a characteristic burst spectral width of FRB 200428 referenced to its central frequency, $\delta\nu_{\text{FRB}}/\nu_{\text{0,FRB}}\approx0.278$ (Appendix~\ref{appx:spectral_width}).
+Given two independent detections of FRB 200428 in different wavelength bands, and assuming the burst is of Gaussian spectral shape, one obtains a characteristic burst spectral width of FRB 200428 referenced to its central frequency, $\delta\nu_{\text{FRB}}/\nu_{\text{0,FRB}}=0.278$ (Appendix~\ref{appx:spectral_width}).

 FRB 200428 was detected in association with an XRB.
-We therefore initially hypothesize that all FRBs/SRBs are similarly associated with XRBs.
-Subsequent radio pulses from the source were detected with much lower fluences and longer durations than FRB 200428.
-These detections could be SRBs defined under the FRB--SRB closure relations.
-However, none of these potential SRBs were associated with an XRB and therefore are not considered as potential SRBs under our first hypothesis.
-Meanwhile, the FAST detected no pulsed radio emission from the source concurrent with 140 XRBs before and after FRB 200428.
-We use these two observational facts to constrain FRB/SRB--XRB associations due to beaming factors.
+We therefore initially hypothesize that all SRBs are similarly associated with XRBs.

+However, some radio bursts were detected with an associated XRB while most were not.
+During the 2020 active bursting phase of SGR J1935+2154, no radio pulse besides FRB 200428 was detected with an associated XRB.
+Furthermore, they were detected with much lower fluences and longer durations than FRB 200428.
+Meanwhile, in 2020, FAST detected no pulsed radio emission from the source concurrent with 140 XRBs before and after FRB 200428.
+During the 2022 active bursting phase, two radio pulses were detected with associated XRBs.
+We use these observational facts to constrain FRB beaming under our first hypothesis.